Bad Bunny: Professional wrestling

-At the 2022 Royal Rumble on January 29, Bad Bunny returned to WWE, competing in the men's Royal Rumble match.
-He eliminated Sheamus and Dolph Ziggler and lasted until the final five, when he was eliminated by the eventual winner, Brock Lesnar.
-On January 23, 2023, it was announced that Bad Bunny would be a playable wrestler in the WWE 2K23 video game as a pre-order bonus.
+At the 2022 Royal Rumble on January 29, Bad Bunny made a surprise return to compete in the men's Royal Rumble match.
+He eliminated Sheamus and Dolph Ziggler, and lasted until the final five competitors before he was eliminated by the eventual winner, Brock Lesnar.
+On January 23, 2023, it was announced that he would be featured as a playable pre-order bonus character in the video game WWE 2K23.